YOLOOO/WootRat/README.md

 # Prerequisites
 - A Wooting keyboard with at least WASD, arrow keys, or F13-F16 mapped using Wootility.
 - For maximum mouse emulation, configure mouse button mapping in Wootility.
+- Mapp F17 and F18 for the scroll functionality.
 - Python 3.8 or higher (for programmers).

 # Important Notes